paytrail/documentation/README.md

 This repository holds the source code for the Paytrail integration guide created with [**Hugo**][hugo] static site generator.

+## Installing

+This project can be installed locally as long as you have either Hugo or Docker installed.
+Follow the steps in the [contributing guide](CONTRIBUTING.md) to get started.

 ## Contributing

 Contributions, issues and feature requests are welcome.